 But before you get started, here are some summertime active commuting tips to consider.
 Summer weather comes with plenty of sunshine and smiles, but unfortunately some sweat too.
 Don’t let the summer heat and humidity stop you from your active commute.

-Always wear a helmet when riding your bike.
+Wear a helmet when riding your bike, to help you feel comfortable.
 Make sure your bike has front and rear lights and wear reflective clothing when riding your bike or walking in the dark.

 Beat the commuting sweat with a clean shower.
 Most employer sites in Arlington have showers located in the building, just ask your office or HR manager for access to the shower facility.
 If your building does not have shower access, check with nearby health clubs for a shower-only memberships for active commuters.